l0s/flw/README.md

 [Josh Wardle](https://www.powerlanguage.co.uk/).
 This utility uses [letter frequencies](https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html) from the _Concise Oxford Dictionary_ (9th edition, 1995).
 It assumes you
 have list of words available at `/usr/share/dict/words`.
+To specify an alternative word list, use the `--word-list` or `-w` argument.

 I created this as an exercise for myself.
 I imagine there are other implementations.
 I purposely did not seek out prior art before writing this.